 According to a study carried out by the British Academy and the London Economics consultancy in 2020, the fastest growing sectors of the economy (IT, finance, transport and property) all prefer humanities graduates.
-Studying History clearly facilitates a number of degree and careers choices.
-The critical skills you develop are lifelong, repaying the efforts you put in.
-They are highly sought after by a vast range of industries and employers of all stripes.
-While this people-centred humanity is a natural complement to subjects like English, MFL, Politics and Geography, it also offers an important vocational sidearm skill to evaluate and manage human activity in other fields.
-You will certainly find direct transferable skills in the world of law as you study precedent and unpick legal language.
-Also in demand for historians' skills are employers in communications, strategy based, accountancy, all forms of management, marketing, digital and journalism fields.
+History clearly facilitates a number of degree and careers choices.
+The critical evaluative skills and empathetic understanding you develop with us are lifelong and will find great expression in numerous career pathways.
+While History is a natural companion to English, Business, MFL, Politics and Geography, it also offers an important vocational skillset for other areas.
+You will certainly find the world of Law overrepresented by Historians as their study of precedent and evaluation of legal language draw strongly upon such critical skills.
+Also, much in demand for such skills are industry employers in business, communications, journalism, public sector strategy, administration, accountancy, management, marketing, and numerous creative industries.
+History also provides traditional avenues into careers in teaching, the heritage industry, the museum sector, and archaeology.
+Ultimately History is about people and societies and being able to interpret and critique their stories and their sources.
+Historians tend also to excel at analysing other people's needs in the workplace.
+In our information age where critical thinking and empathy are in ever greater demand, such skillsets are increasingly seen as vital.

-The Course (AQA 7042)
+The Course (AQA 7042):